How to Build a Gravel Driveway: Complete DIY Guide

 • Driveway slopes to one side

-• Use when driveway is against a structure
+• Use when driveway runs against a structure

 Compaction: